Keshavdulal/btec-computer-networks-notes/32-nss-networked-systems-security/btec-nss-assignment.md

 ## Assignment 1: Are we safe ?

+#### Assessment Method : Report, Presentation

+#### Scenario:
+You work for the IT support department of an organisation.
+The managers have asked for a review of their network security procedures, starting with an overview of current threats and how to protect against them.

 Phase 1: an overview of current network security threats and how to protect against them.

 * P1: Describe how networks can be attacked.